SIR: Self-supervised Image Rectification via Seeing the Same Scene from Multiple Different Lenses: Related Work

 \section{Related Work}

 \textbf{Image Rectification.} Traditional methods formulate image rectification as an optimization problem, where the objective function can be some energy and/or loss terms that measure the distortions in the image.
 For instance, lines are one of the most widely used visual cues since the curved lines due to distortion should be straight after rectification \cite{melo_UnsupervisedIntrinsicCalibration_2013,zhang_LinebasedMultiLabelEnergy_2015}.
-Recently, some visual attention-based methods have also been proposed for image rectification \cite{carroll_OptimizingContentpreservingProjections_2009,wei_FisheyeVideoCorrection_2012,shih_DistortionfreeWideanglePortraits_2019}, which emphasize to preserve the shape of semantic content such as faces in portraits or buildings in the scene.
-The attention map could be determined interactively by users or automatically by algorithms \cite{carroll_OptimizingContentpreservingProjections_2009,kim_AutomaticContentAwareProjection_2017}.
+Recently, some visual attention-based methods have also been proposed for image rectification \cite{carroll_OptimizingContentpreservingProjections_2009,wei_FisheyeVideoCorrection_2012,shih_DistortionfreeWideanglePortraits_2019}, which emphasize to preserve the shape of semantic content such as faces in portrait images.
+The attention map could be defined interactively by users or automatically by algorithms \cite{carroll_OptimizingContentpreservingProjections_2009,kim_AutomaticContentAwareProjection_2017}.
 Although attention map can provide informative guidance for predicting local-adaptive warping field and obtaining the better perceptual result, the optimization process is usually difficult and unstable.
 When multi-view images from the same lens are available, multi-view geometry constraints can also be leveraged to estimate accurate and robust distortion parameters, such as the epipolar constraint of points correspondence \cite{fitzgibbon_SimultaneousLinearEstimation_2001,sturm_MultiViewGeometryGeneral_2005,Li05anon-iterative,barreto_FundamentalMatrixCameras_2005,steele_OverconstrainedLinearEstimation_2006}.
 Our method shares some merits with the multi-view method but with significant differences.
-First, it also uses multiple images but only for training and the images are captured at the same viewpoint by different lenses (\eg, different distortion models or parameters).
-Second, since the distorted images in our setting share the same intermediate rectified images, dense point correspondence can be constructed via an efficient differentiable forward and backward warping module and reprojection loss is used for training, instead of sparse point correspondence and epipolar constraint-based loss in multi-view methods.
+First, it also uses multiple images but only for training and the images are captured at the same viewpoint by different lenses (\eg, different distortion models).
+Second, since the distorted images in our setting share a same rectified image, dense point correspondence can be constructed via an efficient differentiable forward and backward warping module and re-projection loss is used for training, instead of sparse point correspondence and epipolar constraint-based loss in multi-view methods.